Why Is Breast Screening Mammogram Important For Early Breast Cancer Detection

 Can a mammogram detect all types of breast cancer?

-Although mammograms are considered the gold standard for detecting breast cancer, they miss some types of breast cancer during the routine screening.
+Although mammograms are considered an effective tool for detecting breast cancer, they miss some types of breast cancer during the routine screening.
 Some aggressive types of breast cancer can go undetected in a mammogram.

 What should I expect during my first mammogram appointment?